Welcome to Sierra Adventure Summer Camp!

 Girl’s Camp: Monday, June 24th – Friday, June 28th, 2019

-Monday drop off is 9:00am (no earlier) and Friday pick up is 1:00pm
+Monday check in is 9:00am (no earlier) and Friday pick up/check out is 1:00pm

 The Sierra Adventure Center (Bernasconi) camp is located on a beautiful 91-acre site leased from LADWP.
 There are playing fields, meadows, a stream, hiking paths, and our own Camp Mountain.
 There are separate dorms, bathrooms, and shower facilities for girls and boys.
 Because there are no private changing rooms, many children feel more comfortable showering in their bathing suits.
 We serve three tasty, well-balanced, “kid-friendly” meals a day from our dining hall on site.